lxtGH/Video-K-Net/README.md

 ### Environment and DataSet Preparation
-Our codebase is based on MMdetection and MMSegmentation.
+Our codebase is based on MMDetection and MMSegmentation.
 Parts of the code is borrowed from MMtracking and UniTrack.

 - MIM >= 0.1.1
 - MMCV-full >= v1.3.8